DevExpress-Examples/wpf-notificationservice-create-interactive-notifications/README.md

 NotificationService allows you to create and display feedback notifications introduced in Windows 10.
 Feedback notifications can be used to get a quick answer from a user.
 If the application has already been closed, the user can reopen it on the notification click.

-This example illustrates how to use [NotificationService](https://docs.devexpress.com/WPF/18138/mvvm-framework/services/predefined-set/notificationservice).
-The service is implemented in three steps:
+This example illustrates how to use [NotificationService](https://docs.devexpress.com/WPF/18138/mvvm-framework/services/predefined-set/notificationservice):

 1. Create ApplicationShortcut: [MainWindow.xaml.cs](./CS/InteractiveNotifications/MainWindow.xaml.cs) (VB: [MainWindow.xaml.vb](./VB/InteractiveNotifications/MainWindow.xaml.vb)).
 2. Create ApplicationActivator and register COM-Server: [Activator.cs](./CS/InteractiveNotifications/Activator.cs) (VB: [Activator.vb](./VB/InteractiveNotifications/Activator.vb)).
-3. Set ApplicationName and ApplicationId: [MainWindow.xaml](./CS/InteractiveNotifications/MainWindow.xaml) (VB: [MainWindow.xaml](./VB/InteractiveNotifications/MainWindow.xaml))
+3. Set ApplicationName and ApplicationId: [MainWindow.xaml](./CS/InteractiveNotifications/MainWindow.xaml) (VB: [MainWindow.xaml](./VB/InteractiveNotifications/MainWindow.xaml)).
+4. Create a command that invokes the notification: [MainViewModel.cs](./CS/InteractiveNotifications/MainViewModel.cs) (VB: [MainViewModel.vb](./VB/InteractiveNotifications/MainViewModel.vb)).

+   The [NotificationService.CreatePredefinedNotification](https://docs.devexpress.com/WPF/DevExpress.Mvvm.UI.NotificationService.CreatePredefinedNotification(System.String-System.String-System.String-System.Windows.Media.ImageSource-System.String)?v=22.1) method allows you to specify the notification's id that could be used to identify the notification with wich the user interacts.
+NotificationActivator passes this id to the **OnActivate** method's **arguments** parameter.

 We recommend running the sample without the Visual Studio debugger.
 The application shortcut will be created on the first application launch in the
-<em>"%APPDATA%\Microsoft\Windows\Start Menu\Programs"</em> directory.
+*"%APPDATA%\Microsoft\Windows\Start Menu\Programs"* directory.
 If you move or rename the application file, you will need to manually remove the old shortcut.

 **Important!**<br>Enable notifications in the Windows 10 settings before running the sample.